 For a Mustachian, you can see the habit loop is different:

-This difference is vividly illustrated right on my own street, where my neighbors each make several short car trips around our tiny city each day, and my wife and I make a smaller number by bike.
+This difference is vividly illustrated right on my own street, where my neighbors each make several short car trips around our tiny city each day, while my friends and I make a smaller number, usually by bike.

 Neither group is expending effort to make its choices – cars are just a habit for them, and bike transportation is ours.
 But if either of us tried to change our habits, that is where there effort would come in.